FAMILY KAYAK WITH WHALES – BASE CAMP KAYAKING

 - Meals Included: Breakfast, lunch, dinner, and snacks.

-Day 4: Telegraph Cove and Return
+Day 4: Return to Port McNeill

-- Meals Included: Breakfast, lunch, and snacks.
+- Meals Included: Breakfast.

 Our Guest Handbook contains details on preparing for your kayak tour.
 Included in the handbook is travel and accommodation information, a list of what to bring, what you can expect while you are kayaking, wildlife viewing etiquette, participant detail form, and waiver.